drginm/aem-snippets-vscode/README.md

 # aem-snippets-vscode README

-This is a VSCode extension with AEM application snippets for HTML, Touch UI dialogs, osgi configs and sling servlets (for now)
+This is a VSCode extension with AEM application HTL and JSP snippets for HTML, Touch and Classic UI dialogs, osgi configs and sling servlets (for now)

 ## Features

 For now simple htl snippets, some snippets for touch ui dialogs, sling servlets, osgi configurations and json object creation

-* Type 'htl.' to see available snippets inside a .html file
+* Type 'htl.' or 'jsp.' to see available snippets inside a .html file
 * Type 'aem.' or 'osgi.' to see available snippets inside a .xml or .js file
 * Type 'sling.' or 'osgi.' to see available snippets inside a .java file

-There are two ways of triggering the snippet, one is very verbose, sorry for that, but it was created for me or someone like me :( that might forget some stuff, and some are shorter for those with big memories (obviousaly not me)
+There are two ways of triggering the snippet, one is very verbose, sorry for that, but it was created for me or someone like me :( that might forget some stuff, and some are shorter for those with big memories (obviously not me)

 ### HTML - snippets (*.html files)